Woodlands-App-Team/Privacy-Policy/Privacy-Policy.md

 **Account deletion**

-To request the deletion of your account, you can contact us at **woodlandsappteam@gmail.com**.
+To request the deletion of your account, you can contact us at `woodlandsappteam@gmail.com`.
 Upon the deletion of your account, any and all of your account data will be deleted from our database.

-**Other notices**

-In the event of an extraterrestrial species invading the Dominion of Canada, the user is entitled to having all submitted song requests approved.
-This is to be done on request by contacting us at **woodlandsappteam@gmail.com**